 “Well, the way it looks now I’m just going to have to keep living with the seizures.
 Unfortunately, that type of surgery is not an option because of the bullet fragments still embedded in my brain.
 I take a lot of meds to try and control them, but there are times when I can’t afford all the medications so I have to pick and choose what I hope are the most necessary.

 “Obviously I can’t drive.
 I’m not supposed to use the stove in my apartment without supervision.
 I almost never go out in public alone.
 That’s why Mrs. Sullivan picked me up and brought me to your office.
 I’m can’t even bathe alone for fear that I could drown in eight inches of water.
-Therefore, I have to have aides that assist me most of the time.
+Therefore, I have aides that assist me most of the time.

 “But there is no use complaining about it.
 Many people have seizures far worse than I do.
 It is just unnerving to know that at any moment – no matter where you are or what you are doing – it could happen.
 As you saw, when someone is having a seizure, they are completely vulnerable.
 At home, I have a protective helmet that I use, but I didn’t want to wear it to your office.
 I was afraid it would make me look like I was trying to be dramatic just to influence your vote.”